 Walter Sharp explained to Mr. Guntle how Cowley County had given him the contract to build their first stone arch bridge, a 36-foot span over Timber Creek, for a mere $925.
 His recommendation for Russell was to come and see for themselves.
 This was the advice he gave to Greenwood County before they built Gleason Ford Bridge, with the result that the Greenwood commissioners viewed some of the stone arch bridges of Butler County to bolster their confidence.
 This was also the advice he gave to the Cowley commissioners, and they had toured the bridges of both Butler and Greenwood counties, then ordered one built over Timber Creek.

 It is not surprising, perhaps, that Walter Sharp built the second stone arch bridge Russell County ordered.
 His costs were even lower than Mr. Saum’s (Mr. Saum bid, too), and he received the contract.
 His bridge was a success, spanning Big Creek south and slightly east of Gorham with two 36-foot arches.
 Walter Sharp’s charge of $1,155.00 was much less than the cost of Paradise Bridge.
 He proved to Russell that stone arch bridges could be affordable.
 Not surprisingly, by this time, stone arch bridges were standard for Russell County.

 Walter Sharp’s Big Creek Bridge, by the way, still carries the road even now.

 A Definite Success

-Paradise Bridge, though expensive, served its purpose and proved to Russell that well-built stone arch bridges could last much longer than steel bridges.
-Though widened with a cantilevered concrete slab, it still faithfully carries Paradise Road over Paradise Creek, well over a century later, and is a tribute to the efforts of the Russell County commissioners of 1901.
+Paradise Bridge, though expensive, served its purpose.
+It proved to Russell that well-built stone arch bridges could last much longer than steel bridges.
+Though widened with a cantilevered concrete slab, the bridge still faithfully carries Paradise Road over Paradise Creek, well over a century later.
+Paradise Bridge is a tribute to the efforts of the Russell County commissioners of 1901.